rohittcodes/last-hope/readme.md

 ## Contributing

 If you would like to contribute to The Last Hope, please fork the repository and submit a pull request with your changes.
-We welcome contributions from the community and appreciate any feedback or suggestions you may have.
+We welcome contributions from the community and appreciate any feedback or suggestions you may have related to this project.